-Once upon a time inbound marketing didn't exist.
-There were no podcasts or online videos.
-Email was a laughable concept.
-Newsletters came in the mail and SEO was the acronym for Self Employment Opportunity.
-(For real.)
+Once upon a time, inbound marketing didn't exist.
+There were no podcasts or online videos, email marketing was a laughable concept, newsletters came in the mail, and SEO was the acronym for Self Employment Opportunity.

 The Birth of Inbound Marketing

-The concept of inbound marketing wasn't born until 2005, after the phrase was coined by HubSpot's Brian Halligan, co-founder and CEO of the popular inbound marketing software.
-From there it was a slow crawl.
-It began to show up in tiny blips and bleeps on the Internet in 2007.
-In 2012 it really started to grow.
-Today, it's as familiar a concept with online marketers as Search Engine Optimization - today's undeniable acronym of SEO.
+The concept of inbound marketing wasn't born until 2005, after the phrase was coined by HubSpot's co-founder and CEO, Brian Halligan.
+It began to show up in tiny blips and bleeps on the Internet in 2007 but it wasn't until 2012 until it really started to grow.

 Inbound Marketing Today

 Today businesses and entrepreneurs capture the world with blog writing, podcasts, videos, eBooks, and more.
 They take it a step further by promoting these educational resources via social media and email campaigns.
-Businesses create all kinds of creative and engaging content, all in an effort to serve their ideal customer through a valuable and powerful online sales funnel.
-Companies using inbound marketing and inbound sales strategies have their Marketing and Sales teams work together and feed off of each other to help the business grow.
+Businesses create all kinds of creative and engaging content, all in an effort to serve their ideal customer through the valuable and powerful online sales funnel.
+Companies using inbound marketing and inbound sales strategies have their marketing and sales teams work together and feed off of each other to help the business grow.